bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 Conclusion
 ==========

+It was a fun project and I might end up doing more of them instead of diving deep into the math and algorithms.

 ..
 [1] In fact, there are several projects going on at work that are related to this topic but since I'm in a technical management role, I spend almost no time coding or directly doing research.
 Thus, this blog is my outlet to satisfy my curiousity both also help with staying current on both fronts.